 I was surprised to learn that this grove of Aspen trees is actually one organism, sharing one root system.
 Each of us also is an interconnected community of 70 trillion cells.
 Biologist Bruce Lipton believes that together we’re “one collaborative superorganism.”
+Pandemics demonstrate how we’re all interconnected.
 I love that Facebook allows us to connect one-to-one all over the planet.
 For the movie: click here.
+We’re all interconnected.
+But are you codependent or interdependent?

 Many claim that because we’re wired for dependency and that“codependency” is normal and shouldn’t be considered a problem to correct.
 They claim it’s not only natural, but healthy and beneficial to be dependent upon an intimate relationship.
 They blame the codependency movement for breaking up marriages and people’s loneliness.
 I agree that we all have dependency needs and that healthy relationships can meet those needs and greatly benefit us.